MEET OUR STAFF

 In therapy, I aim to help you understand your stressors and use your strengths to navigate difficult life transitions and develop healthy and effective coping skills.
 I use psychodynamic and interpersonal process approaches to explore your relationships to yourself, others, thoughts, and emotions.
 I also enjoy integrating other strategies and skills such as mindfulness, values explorations, self-compassion, and acceptance.
 I believe our relationship is the most important and effective tool in therapy, and I aim to be my authentic self while meeting with you.
 I value warmth, genuineness, openness, collaboration, and empathic listening throughout treatment to help you feel connected and empowered.
 Humor is also a welcome friend in therapy with me when appropriate.

-Outside of work, I enjoy playing video games (especially Zelda, Metroid, Smash Bros, and Destiny 2), watching Marvel and Star Wars movies and shows, watching Gordon Ramsey roast people in Hell’s Kitchen, playing with my small but energized dog named Astro, and sharing memes with my wife and friends.
+Outside of work, I enjoy playing video games (especially Zelda, Metroid, Smash Bros, etc.), drawing, watching Marvel and Star Wars movies and shows, playing with my small but energized dog named Astro, and keeping up with the running meme chats I have with my wife and friends.

 • Aleksandra Kinard, MSN, APRN, PMHNP-BC